DerivedFunction/acct-cik/generator/generator-README.md

 *   **Not exhaustive:** The templates do not cover every possible variation of financial disclosure.
 There will be instances of real-world financial text that are not represented in the generated data.
 *   **Simplified context:** The generated text is created from individual templates and does not capture the broader context of a full financial report.
 *   **No novel language:** The generator can only produce text based on the templates and placeholders it has been given.
 It cannot generate truly novel or creative language.
+*   **Potentially nonsensical combinations:** Due to the random nature of placeholder replacement, some generated sentences may appear nonsensical from a human perspective.
+For example, a sentence might mention a valuation model that is not typically used for a specific financial instrument, or combine monetary units in an illogical way.
+However, for the purpose of training an NLP model, these sentences still provide valuable syntactic and structural information, and help the model to generalize to a wider range of inputs.

 Despite these limitations, the generated data provides a valuable resource for training and evaluating NLP models on financial text, especially for tasks like classification and named entity recognition.